vl09/bep-valentijn-leenaers/content/Theory.md

 ## Distinguishing electrical from mechanical vibration
 Not every feature in a vibration spectrum originates from mechanical motion of the structure under test.
 Electrical interference at the mains frequency and its harmonics, ground loops, and noise from the readout chain can all appear in the recorded voltage signals.

 A useful discrimination criterion is channel correlation.
 If a narrow-band feature appears at the same frequency on all three axes with similar shape and a comparable amplitude scale, it is likely dominated by electrical pickup common to the measurement chain.
-Examples include lines near $50\,\mathrm{Hz}$ (mains frequency) and its harmonics, and broad elevated regions that track the same spectral shape on every channel.
+Examples include lines near $50 \mathrm{Hz}$ (mains frequency) and its harmonics, and broad elevated regions that track the same spectral shape on every channel.

 Mechanical motion of an extended structure, by contrast, generally produces axis-dependent spectra.
 Comparing measurements taken with the cryocooler off and on helps separate a common-mode electrical floor from additional lines and broadband elevation associated with cooler operation.
 Features that grow strongly when the drive is active and differ markedly between axes are more naturally attributed to mechanical response.